503

-nd so the rumours that Tiglin were in talks to buy Coolnagreina have turned out to be true.
+nd so the rumours that Tiglin were in talks to

 Which means that the 125-year-old Young Christian Women’s Associations of Ireland institution should continue with pretty much the same goals, religious belief and, hopefully, staff.